truenas/middleware/docs/userguide/freenas_intro.rst

 * :menuselection:`Account --> Users --> Add User --> Microsoft Account` has been removed.

+* :menuselection:`System --> System Dataset` has been removed as it is now the "System Dataset Pool" drop-down menu in :menuselection:`System --> Advanced`.

 * The functionality provided by :menuselection:`Network --> Global Configuration --> Domain` has been merged into :menuselection:`Network --> Global Configuration --> Hostname`.

 * The functionality provided by :menuselection:`Network --> Global Configuration --> Host name database` has moved to :menuselection:`Network --> Hosts`.